 - Kept securely.

-In connection with your application to work for us, we will collect, store, and use a variety of information about you, including:
+In connection with the recruitment process, we will collect, store, and use a variety of information about you, including:

 - Your personal details – name, address, phone number(s), title, date of birth, gender and National Insurance number

-- The information you have provided on your application form, including your education and employment history, qualifications (education and professional), referees and other information such as social media profiles, salary and leave details and HMRC forms
+- Your education and employment history, qualifications (education and professional), referees and other information such as social media profiles, salary and leave details and HMRC forms

 - Test results used as part of the application process